 - WileyPlus: Almost all of your assignments will be completed online via WileyPlus.
 You will be provided with multiple attempts and problem solving resources.
 Your WileyPlus submissions will be graded for correctness.
 Given that WileyPlus is online, you will only be granted extensions in extenuating circumstances (e.g., hospitalization, death of a family member). - Written Homework: I will occasionally assign written homework, which will be collected at the end of class on the assigned date unless indicated otherwise.
-While arriving at a correct answer is important, is is equally (if not more) important to learn how to document your thought process for yourself and others, as well as ascribe meaning to your answers.
-Therefore, you should write up your problems formally and correctly, clearly documenting your work.
-This includes explaining your work in complete sentences, where appropriate.
+You should write up your problems formally and correctly, clearly documenting your work.
+This includes explaining your work in complete sentences.
 All written homework must be turned in via hard copy, stapled in the top-left corner.
 You must use proper mathematical notation.
 Any deviation from this may result in your homework receiving a grade of 0 and returned to you, ungraded.
 Late homework will not be accepted (unless it is the result of an officially excused absence, with documentation). - Suggested Problems: I will occasionally suggest problems, usually from the textbook.
 These problems will not be collected, nor will they be graded.
 However, they serve as a good source of practice for you.
 I strongly recommend working through the suggested problems.
 Even if I do not suggest problems from the book, this is the first place you should look for extra practice.